jiaming-sec/Cybersecurity-Automation-Scripts/README.md

   ```
 - **Windows Task Scheduler:**
   - Create a new task and specify `python security_log_automation.py` as the command to execute at scheduled intervals.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your enhancements.